-Welcome to the 8th issue of our newsletter.
+Welcome to the 11th issue of our newsletter.
 You can subscribe to the XMPP Radar newsletter and receive it in your inbox at the end of each month.
 Here are the links we found interesting in May:

-Welcome to the 7th issue of our newsletter.
-Last month was pretty interesting, with several platform news and longform analysis.
+Welcome to the 10th issue of our newsletter.
+April will be remembered by the renaissance of the chat bubble, the rise of the bots, and the end-to-end encryption for the masses.
 You can subscribe to the XMPP Radar newsletter and receive it in your inbox at the end of each month.
 Here are the links […]